There is something just seriously satisfying to me about simple patchwork. It’s such a fun way to play with and show off fabrics.

 Another finish to share, now that it’s been delivered to its recipient.
 This one is purely simple patchwork squares, and yet I think it’s one of my favorite quilts I made in 2015.
 Usually I don’t have any trouble making and giving away quilts – this was one of the first times I was really tempted to keep it for myself!

 This was a special thank you to a friend who has been a huge help to me for the past few years.
 She’s very stylish and I was having a hard time deciding what colors to use in a quilt for her.
 Then it hit me – she has kids who play lots of sports – hence they attend a lot of sporting events.
 I thought it would be fun to make a quilt using the colors of her kids’ school.
 Then it turns out black and red become uber-hot this winter so this quilt becomes right on trend. hah!

-I pulled fabrics from Sweetwater’s Varsity collection (still available from the Fat Quarter Shop) which were absolutely perfect for this quilt.
+I pulled fabrics from Sweetwater’s Varsity collection which were absolutely perfect for this quilt.
 Beyond those I wanted to go with plaids and denims in those colors.
 Fall is a great time to find good flannel plaids.

 Then I hit the jackpot when I found this plaid (and a few others) at Joann‘s a few months ago.
 They were in the apparel section, but they were luscious, 100% cotton wovens at a really nice weight.
 And on a super hot deal.
 Score.
 They were part of the JoAnn’s Plaiditudes collection.
-I tried to go back and buy some more, but they must have been seasonal because they were pretty much gone.
-I found a few pieces left online, but I’ll have to remember to look for them next fall.
+(Which is a seasonal collection and most available in the Fall and early Winter.)

 Those flannel plaids made this quilt so heavy and lush – especially after it was washed.